SCAR REVISION

 Modern surgery is generally safe but does have the potential for risks and complications to occur.

-Some possible complications and risks associated with scar revision surgery may include:
+Some possible complications and risks associated with scar revision may include:

 • Risks of anaesthesia including allergic reaction or potentially fatal cardiovascular complications such as heart attack